april-org/april-ann/README.md

 luaL_requiref(L, "aprilann", luaopen_aprilann, 1);
 ```

-Once you have done this, you can load your module into APRIL-ANN
+Once you have done this steps, you can load your module into APRIL-ANN using Lua
-using Lua interpreter:
+interpreter:

 ```
 $ lua